42–44 Sackville Street: Style

-Chronology of uses, occupiers and ownership
+Uses, occupiers and ownership

-Nature of businesses

 The street index archives at Manchester Central Library show the building being occupied from 1876.

 By 1969, 153 firms had been in the building, for periods ranging from one year to the longest standing company, Greatorex & Co.
 Ltd., present for 94 years from 1876 and still there in 1969, with an ongoing Companies House listing as Greatorex (Manchester) Ltd after that.
-The second longest standing company was there for 46 years, Pickering and Berthoud.
+The second-longest standing company was there for 46 years, Pickering and Berthoud.
 For the first 10 years, there were typically six companies in the building, then 10 until 1932 onwards when the norm was 15.

 The companies mostly named after their owner, show origins in countries including Greece, Turkey, Armenia, Portugal, Germany, Italy, with several names of Jewish descent.
 Markets served were specific by company, including the Levant, Constantinople, India, the United States, and normally the one from which the head of the firm was from.

 Looking at the variations in the names of the businesses, it is possible to see how they included or were handed over to sons, partners appeared and disappeared or took over, and new branches were started so as to diversify.

 Although the great majority of firms were connected to the textile industry, exceptions included the Portuguese Vice-Consulate from 1896 to 1922, and in later years the North West Arts Association.
-Possibly the most famous company name is the Singer sewing machine company.
+Possibly the most famous company name was the Singer sewing machine company.